 The culture is brilliant.
 Whilst we are encouraged to be ambitious and ensure the quality of our work is to the highest standard, there is no ‘corporate’ pressure like other firms.
 One of the reasons I joined PKF Francis Clark was because I was looking for an organisation that encouraged ambition and a strong work ethic, whilst demonstrating a family-like atmosphere where you felt valued as an individual.
 If you have an issue, you are encouraged to talk about it, the firm is very welcoming in these aspects and likewise if you want to go that step further, your ambition will be encouraged, not capped.

-My ambition is to be part of a team offering market leading Investment Propositions to clients whilst promoting positive ethical values.
-I would love to also be able to offer an Islamic Investment proposition, this is an area I studied at university and is clearly growing fast, but not many firms are willing to take the step in offering a suitable solution.
+My ambition for the firm is to continue growing the proposition, to where Francis Clark Financial planning is a market leading name for offering market leading investment propositions to clients whilst promoting positive sustainable investing.
+I would love to also be able to offer an Islamic investment proposition, an area I studied at university and is clearly growing fast, but not many firms are willing to take the step in offering a suitable solution.

 At this point I would probably say graduating from the University of Exeter with my degree, I was the first person from my family to complete formal education at this level.
 Either that or securing my position on the PKF Francis Clark Financial Planning Investment Management Committee.